Francesco Mottola: Beatification

 The process for beatification commenced on 15 October 1981 and granted him the title of Servant of God.
 The process that commenced on a local level went from 1982 until 1988; the process was validated on 22 June 1990.
 The Positio was forwarded to Rome in 1994 and Pope Benedict XVI declared him to be Venerable on 17 December 2007 after he recognized his life of heroic virtue.

-A miracle attributed to his intercession was investigated from 8 August 2012 to 5 April 2013 and was ratified on 7 March 2014 in order for the Congregation for the Causes of Saints to begin their own evaluation.
+A miracle attributed to his intercession was investigated from 8 August 2012 to 5 April 2013 and was ratified on 7 March 2014 for the Congregation for the Causes of Saints to begin their own evaluation.
 The miracle was approved on 3 October 2019 and the beatification was originally to have been celebrated on 30 May 2020.

 The COVID-19 pandemic subsequently delayed the announced date of beatification but it was announced on 24 August 2021 that the beatification shall be celebrated on 10 October 2021.